openmobilityfoundation/mobility-data-specification/policy/README.md

 To use flat files, policies shall be represented in two (2) files:

-- `policies.json`
+- `policies.json` in Policy API
-- `geographies.json`
+- `geographies.json` in Geography API

 The files shall be structured like the output of the [REST endpoints](#rest-endpoints) above.

-The publishing Agency should establish and communicate to providers how frequently these files should be polled.
+The publishing agency should establish and communicate to providers how frequently these files should be polled.

 The `updated` field in the payload wrapper should be set to the time of publishing a revision, so that it is simple to identify a changed file.